Edeiology is the study of Edeia's abilities, life cycle, and overarching metaphysical traits. Edeia "biology," if you will.

 Approximately 10% of the human population native to the world of Ideation is capable of idea magic.
-Many of these people are born with their Idea, but it is possible to develop one through strong affinity to an abstract concept—or by being granted an Idea by Ideation.
+Some are born with their Idea, and some develop one through strong affinity to an abstract concept.
+Some are granted an Idea, or the potential to develop one, by Ideation.

 Every Idea can manifest differently, so it can be difficult to define any common patterns in the magic.
 Before Actualization, the magic is considerably weaker and the ability to manipulate energy is limited.

 How powerful idea magic is is determined by how strong one's affinity to the Idea is, and the interpretation of the Idea.
 The most unique aspect of the idea magic system as opposed to other systems is that one's perception of the Idea can greatly determine its capabilities.
 The general rule of thumb is: if you can imagine it to be so, it can be so.
 (But you can always run character abilities by Auspice first, if you like.)

 An important note: one needs not to personally experience the idea in order to have a high affinity to it.
 For example, Malice is not malicious but strongly identifies as the concept of malice itself.

 Generally, anything that you can imagine as related to the Edeia's Idea and identity could fit.
 However, there are a few caveats to keep in mind.